HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 sudo docker run hello-world
 ```
-# Making your device ready to run Homeassistant
+**If you want to run Portainer as well take a look [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5?tab=readme-ov-file#use-portainer-anyway)**

-### If you want to run Portainer as well take a look [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5?tab=readme-ov-file#use-portainer-anyway)
+## Installation of Homeassistant dependencies
 From now on everything needs to be executed as root and does **NOT** support sudo anymore.
 So, change into root-mode:
 ```